 The Atlantic Cities: Is There a Link Between Walkability and Local School Performance?

 Greater Greater Washington: How school tiers match up with Walk Score

 Greater Greater Education: Community of civic hackers for education takes shape

 The first Open Data Day hackathon in DC was on Dec.
-3, 2011 at the Martin Luther King Public Library.
+3, 2011 at the Martin Luther King Public Library with 45 participants.
 It was organized by Josh Tauberer (POPVOX) and Katie Filbert (Wikimedia DC).

 The theme of our hackathon was open government data, and participants worked on improving access to U.S. law, scanning federal spending for anomalies following Benford’s Law, understanding farm subsidy grants, building local transit apps, and keeping Congress accountable.
 Only about half of the participants were programmers, but everyone found a way to be involved.